-New “Venture” Share Class will invest in growth capital opportunities in a range of sectors
+- New “Venture” Share Class will invest in growth capital opportunities in a range of sectors

 - Initial target dividend of 3p per share (not guaranteed)

 - Annual rebate of 0.10% for three years

 - Minimum investment £3,000 - you can apply online

-Triple Point Investment Management LLP (“Triple Point”) was founded in 2004 and its team of 80 today manages £1.45 billion of private, institutional and public capital.
-To date it has provided over £400 million of funding to 130 VCT/EIS companies.
+Triple Point Investment Management LLP (“Triple Point”) was founded in 2004 and its team of 120 today manages £1.53 billion of private, institutional and public capital.
+To date, it has provided over £450 million of funding to 144 VCT/EIS companies.

 Triple Point concentrates on four key areas for investment: venture capital; energy and infrastructure; lending, leasing and private debt; and property.

 The VCT is managed by the six-strong Venture investment team, led by partner Ian McLennan, which has significant experience in venture capital, start-up incubation, private equity and asset finance.
 The investment team is supported by an advisory committee, whose members are successful entrepreneurs with investment experience in high-growth businesses.

-Watch a video interview with Ian McLennan, partner at Triple Point:
+Watch a video interview with Ian McLennan of Triple Point:

 The VCT was originally set up as a Limited Life VCT and had an Ordinary share class, which was fully exited in January 2018.
 It had two further share classes, ‘A’ and ‘B’, which invested in separate portfolios of Scottish hydroelectric power companies, combined heat and power plants, and lending to small and medium-sized companies (SMEs).

 The Venture Shares are the newest share class within the VCT.
 Please note, investors in the current offer will only get access to the Venture Fund portfolio.